Endara Desktop

 Managing endpoints

 An endpoint is one MCP server the relay talks to.
 The sidebar lists every endpoint with a transport badge (STDIO / SSE / HTTP / OAuth) and a health dot — 🟢 healthy, 🟡 degraded, 🔴 failed.
+Endpoints that are still spinning up display an Initializing…label in place of the usual tool count; the relay's parallel async startup means slow remote/OAuth servers no longer hold up the rest of the UI.
 Selecting one opens a detail panel with tabs for tools, logs, config, and (for OAuth endpoints) auth.

 Add a server